Welcome back to Read Not Guess. Today we’re going to work on the “qu” sound.

 Today we’re going to learn the “qu” sound.
 We’re going for a “kw” sound like at the beginning of the words “quick” or “quit.”

 Note that both of these start with “qu.”
 That’s how we’re going to learn it as well.
-Although there are exceptions, the letter “q” is typically followed by a “u,” so we’re going to group them together as “qu.”
+Although there are rare exceptions, the letter “q” is typically followed by a “u,” so we’re going to group it together as “qu.”

 Ask your child to make the “qu” sound 3 times as they point to the letters: